gavinmdouglas/parallel_joblog_summary/README.md

 gunzip testfile*txt.gz
 ```

-Add an additional gzip command for a file that doesn't exist, which will cause an error, and re-run gzip commands with `parallel`:
+Add an additional gzip command for a file that does not exist, which will cause an error, and re-run gzip commands with `parallel`:
 ```
 echo "gzip testfile.Iamgonnafail.txt" >> gzip_cmds.sh
 cat gzip_cmds.sh | parallel -j 2 --eta --joblog gzip_log3.txt '{}'